-Whenever I did an intensive Bible study I started with what I was familiar with—my LDS KJV Dictionary and Topical Guide.
+To begin learning God’s truths, I did many intensive Bible studies by starting with what I was familiar with: my LDS KJV Dictionary and Topical Guide.
 Then I compared my findings with a Christian Dictionary and Topical guide.
 I was surprised to find that the definition of “Gospel” in both the LDS and Christian dictionaries means “the good news”.
-But, the stark difference came when I compared what the “good news” was according to each gospel!
+But the stark difference was found when I compared what the “good news” was according to each gospel!

 What is the “good news” of the Gospel of Christ according to Mormonism?
 The LDS dictionary states: “The word gospel means good news.
 The good news is that Jesus Christ has made a perfect atonement for mankind that will redeem all mankind from the grave and reward each individual according to his/her works.”
 This definition is explained further in the Book of Mormon, which, according to Mormonism, contains the fulness of the Gospel:

 “Behold I have given unto you my gospel, and this is the gospel which I have given unto you—that I came into the world to do the will of my Father, because my Father sent me.
 And my Father sent me that I might be lifted up upon the cross; and after that I had been lifted up upon the cross, that I might draw all men unto me, that as I have been lifted up by men even so should men be lifted up by the Father, to stand before me, to be judged of their works, whether they be good or whether they be evil” (3 Nephi 27)

 According to the Christ found in the Book of Mormon, he came into the world to be lifted up on the cross; so that every person could be judged by their works!
 The “good news” of the LDS gospel is that once every person receives the free gift of resurrection, they will have the privilege of standing before God on Judgment Day.
 The “good news” of the LDS gospel is that the outcome of this judgment determines each person’s eternal destination.
 The Third Article of faith reads: